stephenkwan1668/hand-finger-classification/README.md

 ## Introduction
 Computer image recognition technology has made unprecedented breakthroughs in the last decade, which has been largely driven by the development of CNNs.
-Since the CNN architecture AlexNet[1] won the ImageNet Large Scale Visual Recognition Challenge (ILSVRC), known as the world cup of computer vision, by a landslide in 2012, CNNs have been dominating the field of computer vision (CV).
+Since the CNN architecture AlexNet won the ImageNet Large Scale Visual Recognition Challenge (ILSVRC), known as the world cup of computer vision, by a landslide in 2012, CNNs have been dominating the field of computer vision (CV).
 The aim of this research project is to develop the ‘best’ CNN architecture on recognizing the number that a